IIPoliII/Yet-Another-Dodgeball-Plugin-Complete/README.md

 # Yet Another Dodgeball Plugin Complete
-This is a complete fork to install the plugin Yet Another Dodgeball Plugin on source mod Team Fotress 2 Server This is for helping players to install it in one time you need to add :
+This is a complete fork to install the plugin Yet Another Dodgeball Plugin on source mod Team Fotress 2 Server This is for helping players to install it in one time you need to add to your `server.cfg` file located under `tf/cfg/server.cfg` or `tf/cfg/tf2server.cfg` :

 ```
 tf_dodgeball_enabled 1